pierremolinaro/acan/README.md

 Two sketches are provided for demonstrating remote frame sending and receiving capabilities:

-* **SendReceiveRemoteFramesWithFlexCan** sketch (in `flexcan-driver-example`) which uses the ACAN library, remote frames are sent and received;
+* **SendReceiveRemoteFrames** sketch (in `teensyduino-library/ACAN/examples`) which uses the ACAN library, remote frames are sent and received;
-* **SendReceiveRemoteFrames** sketch (in `teensyduino-library/ACAN/examples`) which uses the FlexCan library, the first remote frame is sent, no remote frame is received.
+* **SendReceiveRemoteFramesWithFlexCan** sketch (in `flexcan-driver-example`) which uses the FlexCan library, the first remote frame is sent, no remote frame is received.

 Theses two sketches need to establish a CAN network that connects CAN0 and CAN1.
 You can use a single AND gate, as 74HC08, powered on 3.3V:

-* AND inputs are CANT0X and CAN1TX;
+* AND inputs are CAN0TX and CAN1TX;
 * AND outputs are CAN0RX and CAN1RX.

 ### Memory Footprint